rooseveltframework/roosevelt/README.md

 - `ROOSEVELT_AUTOKILLER`:
   - Set to `on` to spawn a process to kill the HTML validator if it is running in the background and idle for more than a certain amount of time.
 The timeout can be configured in [app behavior params](https://github.com/rooseveltframework/roosevelt#app-behavior-parameters).
   - Set to `off`to disable the HTML validator autokiller.
-- `ROOSEVELT_DEPLOYMENT`: If not present, Roosevelt will install its devDependencies during `npm install` to support using Roosevelt in development mode.
-If present, Roosevelt will skip installing its devDependencies to shrink production builds.

 Environment variable precedence: